What blind should you choose? Considering your options

 Roman blinds are available in different materials including a variety of different fabrics, lightweight wood, and bamboo, although plastic and vinyl aren’t typically used.

 These are designed with the blinds attached to a roller that, in turn, has a spring hinge for opening and closing; the roller is located at the top of the window frame.
-Roller blinds come in several materials including woven fabrics, double-layered cotton, and vinyl, among others, with the general rule being the thicker the material, the greater the heat blockage and privacy provided.
+Made to measure roller blinds come in several materials including woven fabrics, double-layered cotton, and vinyl, among others, with the general rule being the thicker the material, the greater the heat blockage and privacy provided.
 Among the benefits provided by roller blinds include:

 - Take up less window pane space than other types of window blinds